soerenbf/dotfiles/README.md

 ## Dependencies

+- zsh (if not installed by default)
 - Oh my zsh
-- Dependencies specified in `.config/nvim/README.md`

 ## Installation